 Step 2: Complete the online level 1 certification course and quiz

-This training is designed for new and returning coaches who need to renew their Protective Behaviors training.
+This training is designed for new coaches, and current coaches who need to renew their Protective Behaviors training.
 General Orientation, Protective Behaviors and Concussion are all included in the Level 1 training.

 Option 2: Attend an in-person training

-Special Olympics Minnesota has a brand new Sports Academy.
-Check back soon for more info!
+Special Olympics Minnesota has a brand new Sports Academy offered in June 2017.

 Additional training and resources

 Coaches who are level 2 certified in multiple sports can get recertified for all of their sports at the same time.
 To do this, coaches must complete one recertification course and take a recertification quiz for each sport.
 Please visit our Coach Resources page for more continuing education courses.
-Additional training opportunities and level 3 certification courses are offered at ALPs University.
+Additional training opportunities and level 3 certification courses are offered at the Sports Academy.